facebookresearch/House3D/renderer/DEPENDENCIES.md

 + libglvnd (needed on certain systems)

 The way to install these dependencies is different on various platforms.
+For people not familiar enough with Linux, they are not easy to install manually.
+That's why we recommend using docker to avoid the build process.

 These are some platforms we've tested on:

 ### Ubuntu 16.04